quasarframework/quasar-framework.org/source/components/scroll-directive.md

 ---
 This is a Vue directive which takes one parameter (a Function) and fires when user scrolls the page containing that DOM node.

+One alternative to using this directive is to place a [QScrollObservable](/components/scroll-observable.html) component on your page.

 ``` html
 <!-- Template for VueModel below -->
 ...